sav-che/TL-2/Authors/Albertini, Johann Baptist von {std. Albertini} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 60](https://www.biodiversitylibrary.org/item/103858#page/72/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 60](https://www.biodiversitylibrary.org/page/33264787) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Albertini, Johannes Baptista von {std.
 Albertini}|first entry]] for this author

 ### Author

 \* Albertini, Johann Baptist von (1769-1831), German (Neuwied, Rheinland) Moravian brother and mycologist; early education at Niesky (Sachsen) and Barby 1782-1788, teacher at Niesky 1788-1789, id. at the Moravian "Pädagogium" at Niesky (1789), id.
 Barby 1789-1796, at the Niesky Seminary 1796-1804, from 1804-1810 as inspector and pastor, pastor at Gnadenberg 1814-1818, Gnadenfrei 1818-1821, to Berthelsdorf nr.
-Herrnhut 1821, from 1824 head of the entire Moravian church. (*Albertini*).
+Herrnhut 1821, from 1824 head of the entire Moravian church.
+**Abbreviated name**: *Albertini*

 #### Herbarium and types